 Fiscal stimulus is turning into a fiscal drag, in a big headwind for growth

+Fiscal stimulus is turning into a fiscal drag, in a big headwind for growth5 min read .
+Updated: 21 Feb 2022, 06:49 PM IST

 The federal pandemic support that helped propel the economy to blistering growth last year and put upward pressure on inflation is rapidly waning.
 That will weigh on consumers this year, pulling growth down though not by enough to knock the recovery off track, economists say.